Welcome to our complete guide to trekking Mount Toubkal! Immerse yourself in the vivid culture of Morocco and climb the highest peak in North Africa.

 With breath-taking views of the Atlas Mountains, green valleys, and endearing Berber villages, Mount Toubkal will not disappoint.
 The trek may be moderate in difficulty, but the journey will be difficult to forget.

-Below you will find a full guide on everything you will need to know before you trek Mount Toubkal.
+Below you will find a full guide on everything you will need to know before you climb Mount Toubkal.

-Mount Toubkal or Jebel Toubkal is the highest peak in the Atlas Mountains, Morocco, and North Africa.
+Mount Toubkal or Jebel Toubkal is the highest peak in North Africa.
 Toubkal is apart of the Atlas Mountain Range and is located in the southwestern part of Morocco, about 60 km south of Marrakesh.

 Mount Toubkal is a non-technical summit with its highest peak at 4,167 meters.
 At the peak awaits views of a dramatic border between land, ocean, and desert.

 There are two approaches to reaching Toubkal, the South and the North.
 The Southern approach is the most popular and straightforward, while the Northern route is longer and best for experienced hikers.

 One of the popular features about Mount Toubkal is that you can trek the mountain and be out of Morocco in 4 days.
 You would want to do this with caution in order to allow for acclimatization due to the high altitude, but this makes an excellent long weekend holiday full of adventure.

 In 1923, Vincent Berger, Hubert Dolbeau, and Marquis De Segonzac were the first Europeans to summit Toubkal.
 A year later, the height of Toubkal was formally recorded and the trigonometrical structure was carried to the peak in 1931.

 How Fit Do You Need To Be To Climb Mount Toubkal?